Dangerous and Reckless Cycling (Offences) Bill

 Description

-• Reckless Cycling Causing Death: Riding a pedal cycle without due care and attention or reasonable consideration for others, causing the death of another person.
+- Reckless Cycling Causing Death: Riding a pedal cycle on a road or public place without due care and attention or reasonable consideration for others, leading to someone's death.

 Government Spending